kivy/buildozer/docs/source/installation.rst

 Installation
 ============

-Buildozer itself doesn't depend on any library, and works on Python 2.7 and >= 3.3.
+Buildozer itself doesn't depend on any library Python >= 3.3.
 Depending the platform you want to target, you might need more tools installed.
 Buildozer tries to give you hints or tries to install few things for you, but it doesn't cover every situation.

 First, install the buildozer project with::

-    pip install --upgrade buildozer
+    pip3 install --user --upgrade buildozer

 Targeting Android
 -----------------